adblockplus/adblockpluschrome/README.md

   * Downloads the given version (for Firefox the version must be in the form `<major>.<minor>`, for Chromium this must be the revision number).

+Filter tests subset uses [ABP Test pages](https://testpages.adblockplus.org/).
+In order to run those tests on a different version of the test pages, set the _TEST_PAGES_URL_ environment variable.

 Linting
 -------